-The scientific name of Bombay arrowroot: Curcuma angustifolia Roxb.
+The scientific name of Bombay arrowroot: is Curcuma angustifolia Roxb.

 Name of Bombay arrowroot in different languages:-